 What action is planned?
 Who is responsible for the action?
-Timescale Expected outcome Seek approval to consult on the SEND and Inclusion Strategy Education Quality & Performance Service C&FS Scrutiny Committee - 21/1/25 Cabinet - January 25 Ensuring priorities for partnership improvement activity are agreed with elected members prior to wider consultation.
-Public consultation on the SEND and Inclusion Strategy following approval to consult by Cabinet Education Quality & Performance Service Jan-Mar 2025 Feedback on proposed strategy to ensure priorities and direction of partnership improvement activity for children and young people with SEND is understood and agreed.
+Timescale Expected outcome Seek approval to consult on the SEND and Inclusion Strategy Education Quality & Performance Service C&FS Scrutiny Committee - 21/1/25 Cabinet - 7/2/25 Ensuring priorities for partnership improvement activity are agreed with elected members prior to wider consultation.
+Education Quality & Performance Service February-May 2025 Feedback on proposed strategy to ensure priorities and direction of partnership improvement activity for children and young people with SEND is understood and agreed.